 CYS operates innovative programs that are proven to increase student performance, reduce school dropout rates, help preserve families, reduce gang involvement, youth violence and crime.

 CYS programs are client-centered to serve vulnerable youth and are nationally recognized, innovative and evidence-based.
-At the heart of all CYS services are more than one hundred (100) volunteer mediators that have completed over 40 hours of high quality training and certification.
+At the heart of all CYS services are nearly 100 volunteer mediators who have completed over 35 hours of high-quality training and certification.

 SPECIAL CALL FOR VOLUNTEERS.